HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 MOTHNODE

-Owe it to dust and the empty chambers                 ---------------------I owe Stay there, sign of an endless spiral, pray to                        ---------------------Stay there to the very end in an endless SPIRAL
+Owe it to dust and the empty chambers                 ---------------------I owe Stay there, sign of an endless spiral pray to make it last, my grit on revival                        ---------------------Stay there to the very end in an endless SPIRAL
-Make it last my grit on revival
 It's a fresh spit, it's a fresh spit ye

-God is dead carcass is ROTTEN
+God is dead carcass is rotten
-My faith is alive but it's easily FORGOTTEN
+My faith is alive but it's easily forgotten
 I'm under the bottom ya
 But I rise with the dust on the ground